Optus mobile plans: price, data and value compared

 Optus mobile plans comparison

-Optus offers some unique features with its mobile plans.
+Optus also offers some unique features with its mobile plans.
 For example, its postpaid plans come with “endless data”; this means that if you go over your monthly data limit, your download and upload speeds will simply be slowed down to a maximum of 1.5Mbps, so you can continue using the internet (albeit slowly) without having to pay any extra.

 If you’re looking for variety, Optus also has a slightly broader selection of plans than most other telcos, including a multitude of prepaid plan options so you can choose the ideal length and data allowance.
 You can also bundle many of the latest phone models with a plan at Optus.